top of page

 Image of Maren Nicolaysen in front of a trifold board in a field representing the MSU Women*s council.

-Beyond Michigan, I continue to stay engaged with politics and civics in Wyoming.
+Beyond Michigan and D.C., I continue to stay engaged with politics and civics in Wyoming.
 For two years I served as an intern and then board member of the Cowgirl Run Fund, Wyoming's only non-partisan PAC dedicated to supporting women running for office in the state.
 In January 2023, I voted as the youngest participant at a county-wide precinct meeting to counter the political partisanship that has swept across Wyoming—and all over the United States.
 I continue to connect with my peers and Wyoming communities through work on voter and civic engagement.

 In the summers between my undergraduate years of study, I advocated for progressive policy and improvements in American-led economic programs abroad on Capitol Hill and at the U.S. Department of State in Washington D.C.
 All these experiences motivate and direct my approach to community-centric policy work in academia and my career.